Responsible Gambling Guide for Aussies

 • Allows blocking gambling on smartphones

-• Is available as one or more licenses for personal users
+• Available as one or more licenses for personal users

 • Uninstalling the program is not allowed, which may cause inconvenience